-Water conservation and demand management strategies are described in IWRP, Chapter 7.
-Water supply strategies are described in IWRP, Chapter 8.
+Water supply and water conservation and demand management strategies are described in the main plan document.
 The definitions of Types 1, 2, and 3 water supply needs are described further in Appendix F. For reference, the definitions of Types 1, 2, and 3 water supply needs are given below: